 What Chapter 7 Bankruptcy Means

 The most common form of bankruptcy, under Chapter 7 of the U.S. Bankruptcy Code, offers those who are eligible the opportunity to start over with a clean slate and get rid of most debts, including credit card bills, medical bills and past-due utility payments.

 A Chapter 7 Bankruptcy is $1200 for most consumer clients.
-This includes the filing fee paid to the court, fees for credit counseling classes as required by law and fees for our service.
-When you are self-employed, the costs can be somewhat higher, generally falling in the range of $1500 – $2000.
+This includes the filing fee paid to the court, fee for credit counseling classes as required by law, and fees for our service.
+When you are self-employed, the costs can be somewhat higher, generally falling in the range of $1500-$2000.

 What You’re Allowed to Keep

-As long as you are current on your home or vehicle, it is usually not a problem for you to keep these items.
+If you are current on your home or vehicle, it is usually not a problem for you to keep these items.
 However, you must continue to submit payments.
-You cannot NOT pay for them and expect to keep them.
+You cannot stop payment for them and expect to keep them.

 From the time you file for Chapter 7 bankruptcy to the time of discharge, the entire process will take approximately 6 months.

-Child support obligations, alimony, student loans and criminal restitution are not dischargeable debts.
-In other words, if you file for Chapter 7 bankruptcy, you will still be responsible for those obligations.
+Child support obligations, alimony, student loans, and criminal restitution are not dischargeable debts.
+Even if you file for Chapter 7 bankruptcy, you will still be responsible for these obligations.

 Keeping Your Home

-Tennessee state law permits you to keep your home depending on how much equity you have.
-Persons with minor children and those age 62 or older enjoy greater protection.
+Tennessee state law permits you to keep your home depending on its equity.
+Persons with minor children and those age 62 or older have greater protections against losing their home.
 If during your initial consultation we determine that you have too much equity in your home to protect it through Chapter 7 bankruptcy, we will discuss your options for filing for Chapter 13 bankruptcy.
 Chapter 13 will protect you from losing your home.
 To learn more about Chapter 13 bankruptcy click here.

 Chapter 7 Bankruptcy Trustee